 POST CITY’S TAKE: Planta Queen is the third iteration of the Planta brand to hit Toronto, following in the footsteps of Planta Yorkville, which opened in 2016, and Planta Burger, which debuted in 2017.
-A collaboration between Steven Salm, president of Chase Hospitality Group, and chef David Lee, Planta Queen, like its Yorkville sister restaurant, it continues to redefine what plant-based dining can look like.
+A collaboration between Steven Salm, president of Chase Hospitality Group, and chef David Lee, Planta Queen, like its Yorkville sister restaurant, continues to redefine what plant-based dining can look like.
 At Planta Queen, chef Lee presents plant-based variations on classic dishes from across Asia.
 The space, which is inspired by traditional Chinese courtyards, features hand-painted murals by artist Candice Kaye and a striking centrepiece of Japanese maple trees.
 The menu of small plates is designed to be shared and tables come equipped with Lazy Susans, so you can easily whirl those exceptional eats around to your dining companions.
 180 Queen St. W.

 SOLMAZ K, @THECURIOUSCREATURE: “I was hesitant to try plant-based dim sum and sushi but was blown away by the flavours packed into the dishes.”